-About Your Risk of Developing Breast Cancer
+About Your Risk of Getting Breast Cancer

 - What can I do to manage that risk?

 - What are the risks of surgery?

-Do I need to have my lymph nodes removed?
+- Do I need to have my lymph nodes removed?
 If so, how many?

 - Where will the scars be?
-What will they look like?

 - Will I need chemotherapy?

 - What are the risks?

-- When will my treatments begin and end?
+- When will this start and end?

 - Will I need radiation therapy?
-If so, will it be external or internal?
+If so, what type will it be?

-- How long will the radiation treatments last?
+- How long will this last?

-- How often will I have them?
+- How often will I have to do it?